HLSLDocs/win32/desktop-src/direct3dhlsl-unify/hlsl-operator.md

 ## Remarks

-This method always accesses the first mip level.
-To specify other mip levels, use the mip.operator[][] method instead.
+This operator always accesses the first mip level.
+To specify other mip levels, use the mip.operator[][] operator instead.
 The texture samples can be used for bilinear interpolation.

 ## Supported Shader Models